 For affordable housing opportunities in the greater Bay Area, Doorway is a resource that lists a variety of housing units available: Doorway Housing Portal (ca.gov)

 BMR Rental Program Orientation and FAQ Sessions

 The first step in learning more about the City of Burlingame’s BMR Rental Program is to attend an online HouseKeys BMR Rental Program Orientation.
 During the online Orientation, the HouseKeys team will help you navigate the process, understand affordable housing basics and identify rental opportunities that work for you and your family.
 HouseKeys online BMR Rental Program Orientation dates are posted on the city dedicated website at www.housekeys4.com for your convenience.
 All applicants, co-applicants, partners, married and domestic partnerships are required to attend an Orientation before participating in a City of Burlingame BMR Rental Program Opportunity Drawing.

 For more information about registering for an online HouseKeys BMR Rental Program Orientation please visit www.housekeys4.com or submit your questions to email@example.com.

-Note: You are always welcome to join other FAQ Friday webinar broadcasts for general program questions.
-FAQ Friday Webinars will not count as attendance to the City of Burlingame’s Rental Program Orientation.
+Note: FAQ Sessions will not count as attendance to the City of Burlingame’s Rental Program Orientation.